kcri-tz/sans/README.md

 * To convert the output into NEXUS format, the provided script requires Phython 3.

-* To filter (greedy tree/compatible, greedy weakly compatible) or visualize the splits, the tool [SplitsTree](http://www.splitstree.org/) can be used.
+* To visualize the splits, we recommend the tool [SplitsTree](http://www.splitstree.org/).

 ## Compilation